Devupadhyayaa/EDUNOMICS_SITE/README.md

 # EDUNOMICS_SITE
-This contains the todtal Website files of EDUNOMICS classes made in just few hours  (so please don't judge) !!
+This contains the Website files of EDUNOMICS classes made in just few hours  (so please don't judge) !!